danwhitston/auction-api/README.md

 #### Bid

-Each bid posted by a user is stored as a single document, in an array field inside the auction document that the bid relates to.
+Each bid posted by a user is stored as a single document, as part of an array of documents inside the auction document that the bid relates to.
 Thus, there is no single collection of bids.
 Instead, all bids pertaining to an auction are stored together, making them easier to identify and query in the context of their auction, but harder to compare against the universe of all bids in all auctions.
 I believe that matches to likely usage patterns of the data.

 - **userId** - mandatory _id value of the user posting the bid.
 As with all such fields, the user ID is determined using OAuth 2 with JSON webtoken, which is sent along with the request and when decoded gives the user ID
 - **amount** - mandatory number between 0 and 100000000 that represents how much is being offered in the auction.
 This is the only key-value in the body of the bid posting request